-What is Central Serous Retinopathy?
+What Is Central Serous Retinopathy?

 Central serous retinopathy (CSR) is a condition of unknown cause in which fluid accumulates underneath the retina in the central macula.
 This leads to distortion and blurred vision.
 Most patients with CSR are males in their third and fourth decades.
 Stress or corticosteroid use may play roles in inciting or aggravation the condition.
 After the age of 50 or 55, the diagnosis is more difficult to make as there is a certain degree of overlap with age-related macular degeneration.
 We have seen patients who presented with very typical central serous retinopathy who then later evolved to age-related macular degeneration, so the prognosis in older patients is somewhat different than younger or middle-aged patients.

-Schedule a Consultation
+Schedule A Consultation

 If you are interested in learning more about Central Serous Retinopathy (CSR), please call (800) VRS-2500 to schedule a consultation.
 We have locations in Minneapolis, St. Paul, Blaine, Edina, Plymouth, St. Cloud and Duluth.